-Many of our gardens, including ‘by arrangement’ gardens, offer refreshments and some will be able to offer lunches.
-Discuss requirements with the owner.
+Many of our gardens, including the gardens that open by arrangement only, offer refreshments – and some will be able to supply lunches too.
+Just get in touch with the owner to discuss your requirements.

-Not all of our gardens are able to offer toilet facilities.
-When toilets are not available, garden owners should be able to give the location of the nearest toilet facilities.
+Unfortunately, not all of our gardens are able to offer toilet facilities.
+Where they’re not available, garden owners should be able to let you know where the nearest facilities are – so just ask.

 At the moment there are no discounts for group visits.
-Garden admission prices are very reasonable, and all proceeds go to the National Gardens Scheme’s beneficiary charities.
+Garden admission prices are very reasonable and all proceeds go straight to the National Garden Scheme’s beneficiary charities.